An American Christian Chapter II — The Joneses

 Why Ben did this is beyond me.

 Other issues arose, none of them good.
 I watched my father fall utterly apart.
 I watched him cry himself to sleep.
 I watched him suffer brutal panic attacks.
-I watched my mother, confused by all it, completely separate herself from the Church while navigating her new life.
+I watched my mother, confused by all of it, completely separate herself from the Church while navigating her new life.
 I soon found out that she had been having an affair with a co-worker.
-Two years later, she died of a clogged artery from elective surgery.
+Two years later, she died of a clogged artery from an elective surgery.

 This continues in An American Christian III and IV in a two-part overview of the Master’s Commission Program created by Joneses.